Kegels & Pelvic Floor Exercises for Pregnancy and BirthNov 25, 2022

 As a passionate promoter of pelvic health for 14 years, women come to me with a lot of questions about pelvic wellness at all stages of life, prenatal, postnatal, or even if they never plan to have a child.
 Kegels are foundational to pelvic wellness.
 I have had the fortune to partner with and learn from urogynecologists, pelvic floor physiotherapists and movement professionals that helped me bring fun and fitness into the world of pelvic health.

-Today I will answer the burning questions you have about this important part of prenatal pelvic wellness so you can set yourself up for the best birth, recovery, and pregnancy possible.
+Today I will answer your burning questions about this important part of prenatal pelvic wellness so you can set yourself up for the best birth, recovery, and pregnancy possible.

 Are Kegels safe during pregnancy?

 One of the main questions I get about Kegel exercises for pregnancy is, “Should you do them or shouldn't you do them?”
-It’s understandable to wonder that there are a lot of things that you shouldn’t do during pregnancy, and it’s a good idea to ask whether a given activity is safe to start or continue during pregnancy.
+It’s understandable to wonder why there are many things you shouldn’t do during pregnancy, and it’s a good idea to ask whether a given activity is safe to start or continue during pregnancy.

-After so many years of supporting women in their pelvic wellness, my answer is yes; you should do Kegels during pregnancy.
-I would also say that it’s not only safe, but it’s also really an important thing to prioritize.
+After so many years of supporting women's pelvic wellness, I believe you should do Kegels during pregnancy.
+I would also say that it’s not only safe but also an important thing to prioritize.
 It’s important to do Kegels during pregnancy to help you train for birth and to set you on the road to success for a healthy postpartum.

-But there is a caveat there that we need to talk about so that you do them the right way.
+But there is a caveat we need to discuss so that you do them the right way.
 Spoiler: the way you do them during pregnancy will be a little bit different than you’re used to doing them when you aren’t pregnant.
 Don’t worry; I’m going to explain everything so you know exactly what to do, what not to do and why it matters.